ncredinburgh/JavaForSmallTeams/style/600_avoid_null.md

 The pattern is very simple, just provide an implementation of the interface that does "nothing" or has a neutral behavior.
 This can then be safely referenced by it's clients, with no need to check for null.

-### Type-Safe Nulls (Optional)
+### Type-Safe Nulls (aka Optional)

-The type-safe null pattern is familiar in most functional programming languages where is variously known as Maybe, Option or Optional.
+The type-safe null pattern is familiar in most functional programming languages where it is variously known as Maybe, Option or Optional.
 Java 8 finally adds an Optional type, but implementations are available for earlier versions via Guava and other libraries.

 It is a simple pattern.
 An Optional is basically just a box that can hold either one or zero values.
 You can check if the box is empty (using `isPresent`) and retrieve its value via a get method.